-There is a lot to see and learn when you come visit us at the Douglas Mansion.
-Our permanent exhibits have a number of unique and interesting artifacts and information regarding the history of Linn County's culture, people, businesses, neighborhoods and more.
+There is a lot to see and learn when you visit The History Center in the historic Douglas Mansion.
+Our permanent gallery showcases a number of unique and interesting artifacts, photos, stories and information regarding the history of Linn County's culture, people, businesses, neighborhoods and more.

 *Please note that all exhibits and galleries are self-guided.